 Capstone has a factory direct service offering for commissioning and post-commissioning service.
-We offer a comprehensive FPP where Capstone charges a fixed annual fee to perform scheduled maintenance, and in some cases unscheduled maintenance as well.
-Capstone then performs the required maintenance directly with its own personnel or contracts with one of its local ASCs to do so.
+We offer a comprehensive FPP where Capstone charges a fixed annual fee to perform regularly scheduled maintenance, as well as other maintenance as needed.
+Capstone then performs the required maintenance directly with its own personnel or contracts with one of its local distributors to do so.
+In January 2011, we expanded the FPP to include total microturbine plant operations if required by the end use customer.
 Capstone provides factory and on-site training to certify all personnel that are allowed to perform service on our microturbines.
-Individuals who are certified are called Authorized Service Providers ("ASPs") and must be employed by an ASC in order to perform work pursuant to a Capstone FPP.
-The majority of our distributors are ASCs.
-We also have ASCs who do not sell our products, but only offer service for them.
+Individuals who are certified are called Authorized Service Providers ("ASPs") and must be employed by a distributor in order to perform work pursuant to a Capstone FPP.
+The majority of our distributors provide these services.